DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### IBActions

-Do not use the `(id)sender` parameter in an IBAction method signature unless its needed.
+Do not use the `(id)sender` parameter in an IBAction method signature unless it's needed.
 If it is needed, you can specify the parameter type (e.g. UIButton) rather than using `id`.
-Use `id` only when creating very generic actions where you dont know in advance the type of control that will trigger it, but still need a reference to it.
+Use `id` only when creating very generic actions where you don't know in advance the type of control that will trigger it, but still need a reference to it.

 ###### RIGHT:
 ```objective-c